-Business Overview, Critical Services, and Governance
+1. Business Overview, Critical Services, and Governance

-The introduction to the R&W Plan would identify the document's purpose and its regulatory background, and would outline a summary of the Plan.
+The introduction to the R&W Plan would identify the document's purpose and its regulatory background, and would outline a summary of the R&W Plan.
 The stated purpose of the R&W Plan is that it is to be used by the Board and NSCC management in the event NSCC encounters scenarios that could potentially prevent it from being able to provide its critical services as a going concern.
-The R&W Plan would be maintained by NSCC in compliance with Rule 17Åd-22(e)(3)(ii) under the Act14 by providing plans for the recovery and orderly wind-down of NSCC.

 The R&W Plan would describe DTCC's business profile, provide a summary of NSCC's services, and identify the intercompany arrangements and links between NSCC and other entities, including other FMIs.
-This overview section would provide a context for the R&W Plan by describing NSCC's business, organizational structure and critical links to other entities.
-By providing this context, this section would facilitate the analysis of the potential impact of utilizing the recovery tools set forth in later sections of the Recovery Plan, and the analysis of the factors that would be addressed in implementing the Wind-down Plan.
+NSCC states that the overview section would provide a context for the R&W Plan by describing NSCC's business, organizational structure and critical links to other entities.
+NSCC also states that by providing this context, this section would facilitate the analysis of the potential impact of utilizing the recovery tools set forth in later sections of the Recovery Plan, and the analysis

-DTCC is a user-owned and usergoverned holding company and is the parent company of NSCC and its affiliates, The Depository Trust Company ("DTC") and Fixed Income Clearing Corporation ("FICC", and, together with NSCC and DTC, the "Clearing Agencies").
-The Plan would describe how corporate support services are provided to NSCC from DTCC and DTCC's other subsidiaries through intercompany agreements under a shared services model.
+11 DTCC is a user-owned and user-governed holding company and is the parent company of NSCC and its affiliates, The Depository Trust Company ("DTC") and Fixed Income Clearing Corporation ("FICC", and, together with NSCC and DTC, the "Clearing Agencies").
+The R&W Plan would describe how corporate support services are provided to NSCC from DTCC and DTCC's other subsidiaries through intercompany agreements under a shared services model.